alcyhk/gisc/README.md

 ## Grid Instruction Set Computer

 ## Description
-GISC is an instruction set architecture designed for the ***general-purpose quantum computer with machine learning***.
+GISC is an instruction set architecture designed for the ***general-purpose quantum computer***.
 Here is the proof of concept with a 8 bits GISC qpu.

 ## Blueprint
 <img src="photos/blueprint.png" title="Blueprint">